No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Actor:** Malware
 - **Purpose:** To disable communication between dApp and wallet connection server, to extract sensitive or secret data (e.g. authentication keys), to modify the communication to change behavior of dApp or desktop wallet
 - **Target:** Data within the HTTP communications
-- **Action:** Actor listens to HTTP communications and either (1) intercepts and halts these communications or (2) extracts useful data for the communications
+- **Action:** Actor listens to HTTP communications and either (1) intercepts and halts these communications or (2) extracts useful data from the communications
-- **Result of the action:** Actor can then use secret data (e.g. authentication key) to impersonate trusted dApp and get user to sign a dangerous transaction
+- **Result of the action:** Actor can then use the extracted data (e.g. authentication key) to impersonate trusted dApp and get user to sign a dangerous transaction
 - **Occurrence likelihood**: Medium
 - **Impact:** High
 - **Threat type:** Information disclosure, tampering, denial of service